-Going into college, it’s easy to think that your grades don’t matter for the first couple of years until you really start to hone in on your major.
-A common misconception is that the general education classes and electives that you take during your freshman and sophomore year are ones that you can put on the back burner and not worry too much about.
-However, there are several reasons why this myth is not only untrue but can be harmful to your overall collegiate career.
+Going into college, it’s easy to think that your grades don’t matter for the first couple of years.
+They won’t matter until you really start to hone in on your major, right?
+A common misconception is that you don’t have to worry about general education classes and electives are ones.
+However, there are several reasons why this is a myth and how it can harm your overall collegiate career.

 For example, rhetoric aids in writing and speaking skills which are extremely important in any professional field.
 Human biology helps us understand our own bodies and how they function.
-Particularly, if you have to take a human biology lab, dissections are a great way to experience hands-on learning and know the importance of paying attention to detail.
-As for interpretation of literature, critical thinking skills and understanding complex concepts are central to succeeding in this class.
+Particularly, if you have to take a human biology lab, dissections are a great way to experience hands-on learning and how to pay attention to details.
+As for the interpretation of literature, critical thinking skills and understanding complex concepts are central to succeeding in this class.
 Being able to effectively interpret and communicate ideas presented through text shows that you have the ability to think abstractly and creatively.

-Aside from exploration and achieving a well-rounded education, the letter grades that you receive in your general education and elective courses will still effect your overall GPA.
-If you want to maintain a healthy, high grade point average, you can’t afford to slack off in your classes even if they aren’t directly related to your major.
-Regardless of whether you are interested in the subject or not, you have to do the work and try your best to show that you can learn new things and take responsibility for your education.
+Aside from exploration and achieving a well-rounded education, the letter grades that you receive in your general education and elective courses will still affect your overall GPA.
+If you want to maintain a healthy, high-grade point average, you can’t afford to slack off in your classes even if they aren’t directly related to your major.
+Regardless of whether you are interested in the subject or not, you have to do the work.
+Try your best to learn new things and take responsibility for your education.

 Another great way to take responsibility for your education is by using College Raptor’s free match tool.
 Discover individualized college matches, personalized college cost estimates, your acceptance odds, and potential financial aid from schools around the country!